flety-emmanuel/RIoT/README.md

 For gesture recognition and mapping, see the following objects in the MuBu package:
 - gf - gesturefollowing
 - mubu.gmm, mubu.gmr, mubu.hhmm.mubu.xmr, see http://nime2014.org/proceedings/papers/482_paper.pdf

+For flashing and programming the R-IoT platform, download and install Energia (energia.nu) version 16 and FTDI VCP drivers for the USB serial port.
+A step by step guide is available here : http://ismm.ircam.fr/wp-content/uploads/2015/10/R-IoT-Programming-Flashing-Guide.pdf